-Lithium is a drug approved by the U.S. Food and Drug Administration (FDA) as an antipsychotic in the treatment of bipolar disorder.
-Occasionally, it can be used in other disorders to augment an antidepressant that does not adequately treat a depression.
+Lithium is a drug approved by the U.S. Food and Drug Administration (FDA) as an antipsychotic for the treatment of bipolar disorder.
+Occasionally, it can be used in other disorders in combination with an antidepressant that does not adequately treat a depression.
 This test measures the amount of lithium in the blood.

-Lithium is prescribed to stabilize the mood swings of a person with bipolar disorder.
+Lithium is prescribed to stabilize the mood swings of bipolar disorder.
 It is often called a "mood stabilizer" and is sometimes prescribed for people with depression who are not responding well to other medications.
 Less commonly, lithium may be prescribed to prevent disorders with symptoms of schizophrenia (e.g., hallucinations, delusions) and cluster headaches.

 Because lithium is a relatively slow-acting drug, its effect on mood may take several weeks.
-Dosages of the drug are adjusted until blood concentrations are within a therapeutic range—the blood level range that achieves the desired effect and treats an individual's bipolar disorder.
-The actual amount of drug that it will take to reach this steady state will vary from person to person and may be affected by a person's age, general state of health, and other medications that they are taking.
+Dosages of the drug are adjusted up or down until blood levels are within a therapeutic range—the blood level range that achieves the desired effect and treats your bipolar disorder.
+The actual amount of drug that it will take to reach this steady state will vary from person to person and may be affected by your age, general state of health, and other medications that you are taking.

 Lithium levels are monitored on a regular basis because lithium has a narrow therapeutic index.
 This means there is relatively little space between therapeutic and toxic levels.
 Too little drug, and the medication will not be effective.
 Too much drug and symptoms of lithium toxicity may develop.